dawu415/cf-dotnetcore-samples/Core/External/S3/SimpleFile/README.md

 1. An S3 blobstore.
 Sign up for the service at http://aws.amazon.com/s3
 2. A pre-created bucket - Replace <BLOB> in S3FileController with your bucket name.
 3. The Access Key and Secret Access Key - Replace ACCESS_KEY and ACCESS_KEY_SECRET in Startup.cs.
 Again this is not secure, so don't do this in production and don't check your keys into a repository!
+4. The Region - Replace RegionEndpoint.USEast1 in Startup.cs with the appropriate one from your account, if needed.
-4. Ensure you havet the latest .NET Core SDK installed, CF tools, CF account setup and logged in via cf login.
+5. Ensure you havet the latest .NET Core SDK installed, CF tools, CF account setup and logged in via cf login.
 Free account at Pivotal Web Services at http://run.pivotal.io/

 # Running the example